isomerpages/moe-ngeeannpri/_about-us/School Crest, Motto & Song.md

 Our pride you’ll always be.
 To seek for knowledge as rule
 Diligent we must be.
-Bring honour to our beloved school,
+Bringing honour to our beloved school,
 This our aim shall be.

 Ngee Ann, Ngee Ann,